grantila/typeconv/README.md

 **typeconv** is an extremely fast *silver bullet* type conversion utility.

+It converts between any of its supported types, bidirectionally.

-Convert between type systems which have [`core-types`][core-types-github-url] converters, such as JSON Schema, TypeScript, GraphQL and Open API.
+typeconv between type systems which have [`core-types`][core-types-github-url] converters, such as JSON Schema, TypeScript, GraphQL and Open API.
 This package can be used as an API programatically or as an application (installed in `node_modules/.bin` or by using e.g. [`npx`](https://www.npmjs.com/package/npx)).

 By taking advantage of the [`core-types`][core-types-github-url] ([npm][core-types-npm-url]) toolbox for generic type handling, typeconv can convert and maintain source code location information, comments, descriptions etc. when converting between the different type systems.
 It is using the following converter packages:
  * [`core-types-json-schema`][core-types-json-schema-github-url] ([npm][core-types-json-schema-npm-url])